php-dev-br/laravel-doc-pt-br/helpers.md

     $env = env('APP_ENV');

+    // Returns 'production' if APP_ENV is not set...
     $env = env('APP_ENV', 'production');

 > {note} If you execute the `config:cache` command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.
 Once the configuration has been cached, the `.env` file will not be loaded and all calls to the `env` function will return `null`.